moneroexamples/python-json-rpc/README.md

 ```

-More examples hopefully soon soon.
+More examples hopefully coming soon.